projectriff/riff/rfc/rfc-0004-default-ingress-policy.md

 The Knative runtime Adapter resource is not changing as part of this RFC as it does not create a Knative workload.
 The ingress policy of the adapted resource is preserved.

 ### Backwards Compatibility and Upgrade Path
-While this is a breaking change from master for both the Core and Knative runtimes.
-This is restoring the existing behavior from riff 0.4 for the core runtime.
+While this is a breaking change from master for both the Core and Knative runtimes, this is restoring the existing behavior from riff 0.4 for the core runtime.

 ## FAQ
 **Is ClusterLocal really "ingress"?**